fervillz/about-us-widget/readme.txt

 **Automatic installation**

 *This is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Recent Posts Widget Pro.
+To do an automatic install of About Us Widget.

 1. Log in to your WordPress dashboard and go to Plugins -> Add New
-2. In the search field type **Recent Posts Widge Pro** and click Search Plugins.
+2. In the search field type **About Us Widget** and click Search Plugins.
-3. Find Recent Posts Widget Pro.
+3. Find About Us Widget.
 4. Then click on Install Now after that activate the plugin.
 5. Go to the widgets page **Appearance -> Widgets**.
-6. Find **Recent Posts Pro** widget.
+6. Find **About Us Widget** widget.

 **Manual installation or Installing Via FTP**